-Note: For hatchet throwing, indoor ceilings must be a minimum of 12 feet high; metal chain link 15-foot floor-toceiling partitions must separate sets of two targets; and within a set of two targets, there must be a 6-foot floor-toceiling partition between the targets.
+Note: For hatchet throwing, indoor ceilings must be a minimum of 12 feet high; metal chain link 15-foot floor-to-ceiling partitions must separate sets of two targets; and within a set of two targets, there must be a 6-foot floor-to-ceiling partition between the targets.

-- Each throwing area is designated as a throwing lane. - A regulation lane for competition must contain 2 targets. - Fences or walls block this area from the rest of the facility to keep throwers and axes all contained in a safe environment. - Only the two participating throwers and the ax throwing coach are allowed inside the lane at one time.
-This includes ensuring the area behind the throwers is clear of any other person up to 5'. - 10 ft minimum/clear ceiling height (within the throwing lane) is recommended for safety reasons. - Targets are well lit. - Doors or entries to the range are locked or blocked from the inside. - Fire exits are not blocked.
+- Each throwing area is designated as a throwing lane. - A regulation lane for competition must contain two targets. - Fences or walls block this area from the rest of the facility to keep throwers and axes all contained in a safe environment. - Only the two participating throwers and the ax throwing coach are allowed inside the lane at one time.
+This includes ensuring the area behind the throwers is clear of any other person up to 5 feet.

+- 10 feet minimum/clear ceiling height (within the throwing lane) is recommended for safety reasons. - Targets are well-lit. - Doors or entries to the range are locked or blocked from the inside. - Fire exits are not blocked.

-Indoor Range Specific Guidelines: WATL for Outdoor Range Information
+Range Specific Guidelines: WATL for Outdoor Range Information

-- Each throwing area is designated as a throwing lane. - There needs to be a marker of 12 ft from the targets to designate the safe zone. - Only the two participating throwers and the supervisor are allowed inside the lane at one time.
-This includes ensuring the area behind the throwers is clear of any other person up to 6'. - There needs to be 8 ft tall fencing on the sides around the throwing area.
-This fencing must cover at least 15 ft to the front of the targets and connect to the fencing behind the targets with the back fencing. - There needs to be 8 ft tall fencing covering behind the target. - If the targets are not fully enclosed in fencing with a ceiling, then there must be fencing at least 10 ft away behind the targets. - Under no circumstances can spectators or the public be allowed to walk behind the target, even behind the 8 ft tall fencing area. - If there is any reason to go behind the targets, it will only be by an authorized facilitator.
-Axes must all be put down any time a facilitator is behind a target. - Outdoor Range Specific Guidelines: Outdoor Range Information
+- Each throwing area is designated as a throwing lane. - There needs to be a marker of 12 feet from the targets to designate the safe zone. - Only the two participating throwers and the supervisor are allowed inside the lane at one time.
+This includes ensuring the area behind the throwers is clear of any other person up to 6 feet. - There needs to be 8-foot-tall fencing on the sides around the throwing area.
+This fencing must cover at least 15 feet to the front of the targets and connect to the fencing behind the targets with the back fencing. - There needs to be 8-foot-tall fencing covering the area behind the target. - If the targets are not fully enclosed in fencing with a ceiling, then there must be fencing at least 10 feet away behind the targets. - Under no circumstances can spectators or the public be allowed to walk behind the target, even behind the 8-foot-tall fencing area. - If there is any reason to go behind the targets, it will only be by an authorized facilitator.
+Axes must all be put down any time a facilitator is behind a target.

-Ensure equipment is properly sized for the girls and is made for throwing.
+Ensure equipment is properly sized for participants and is made for throwing.
 Knives should be between 9 to 16 inches and not overly sharp.
-Hatchet heads should weigh between 1.25 and 1.75 pounds, the handle should be wood, length must be at least 13 inches, including the handle in the eye of the blade and the face (blade) of the axe must be no longer than 4 inches and not overly sharp.
+Hatchet heads should weigh between 1.25 and 1.75 pounds, the handle should be wood, length must be at least 13 inches (as measured from the top of the head to the bottom of the handle), and the face (blade) of the axe must be no longer than 4 inches and not overly sharp.

-Girls should learn about throwing.
-Girls develop skills based on proper procedures and form, handling the equipment, getting the right stance, sighting, and observing safety practices.
+Girl Scouts should learn about throwing.
+Throwers develop skills based on proper procedures and form, handling the equipment, getting the right stance, sighting, and observing safety practices.

 Always keep the knife/hatchet pointed in a safe direction.
 This is the primary rule of target sport safety.
-A safe direction means that the knife/hatchet is handled so that even if it were to be dropped or slip out of the throwers grip it would not cause injury or damage.
+A safe direction means that the knife/hatchet is handled so that even if it were to be dropped or slip out of the thrower's grip, it would not cause injury or damage.
 The key to this rule is to control your actions, always.

 Dress appropriately for the activity.
-Make sure that all participating will avoid wearing dangling earrings, bracelets, and necklaces that may become entangled in equipment.
-Also make sure long hair is tied back and always wear closed toed shoes.
+Make sure that all participants avoid wearing dangling earrings, bracelets, and necklaces that may become entangled in equipment.
+Also make sure long hair is tied back and always wear closed-toed shoes.

-- Axes, knives, hatchets. - Targets (positioned at recommended/safe distance). - Hard shoes (to protect feet from bounce backs). - Gloves (may be provided).
+- Axes, knives, hatchets - Targets (positioned at recommended/safe distance) - Hard shoes (to protect feet from bounce backs) - Gloves (may be provided)